Inverted Cup and Handle Pattern for Beginners

 Formation of the Inverted Cup and Handle Pattern

-Stop Loss: When setting a stop-loss level, it is generally preferred to place a stop-loss order a few pips above the handle area or above the neckline.
+• Stop Loss: When setting a stop loss level, it is sometimes preferred to place the order a few pips above the handle area or above the neckline.
+Placing a stop loss just above the top of the handle helps limit losses if the breakout fails.

 Take a look at an example of a trade with the Inverted Cup and Handle pattern seen on the 1-hour chart for the Pound Sterling/Swiss Franc currency pair below: